tal-amir/fswlib/README.md

 ---

-## 📘 Basic Usage Example
+## 📘 Usage Example

 Below is a minimal example using `FSWEmbedding`.

 For more examples, see the [`examples/`](https://github.com/tal-amir/fswlib/tree/main/examples) directory.
 Full API documentation is available at [https://tal-amir.github.io/fswlib](https://tal-amir.github.io/fswlib).